zuozhenggh/learning-library/oci-library/oci-hol/oci-apm/oci-apm-react-helidon-atp/02-configure-tracer/configure-tracer.md

 ### Prerequisites

-* This lab requires completion of lab 1 of this workshop
+* This lab requires completion of lab 1 and lab 2 of this workshop
-* This Lab also assumes you have completed the tutorials in the [React+Java+ADB = Native Cloud App](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=814&p210_type=1&session=10648029398196).
+* This Lab also assumes you have completed the tutorials 1, 2 and 3 in the [React+Java+ADB = Native Cloud App](https://apexapps.oracle.com/pls/apex/dbpm/r/livelabs/workshop-attendee-2?p210_workshop_id=814&p210_type=1&session=10648029398196).

 ## Task 1: Launch Cloud Shell
 1. Launch the Oracle Cloud Shell from the Oracle Cloud Console by selecting the **>..** icon.  <br/><br/>
-  The Oracle Cloud Shell is a small virtual machine running a Bash shell that you access through the Oracle Cloud Console.
-It comes with a pre-authenticate Command Line Interface (CLI) pre-installed and configured so you can immediately start working in your tenancy without spending time on its installation and configuration.

 	![Cloud Shell](images/1-1-cloudshell.png " ")